Does Home Insurance Cover Cash and Currency?

 blueCheck icon

-Standard homeowners insurance covers cash under personal property coverage but caps reimbursement at a sublimit of $200 to $500, regardless of how much cash was actually lost.
+Standard homeowners insurance covers cash under personal property coverage, but every policy we reviewed caps reimbursement at a sublimit of $200 to $500 regardless of how much was actually lost — meaning a $2,000 cash theft nets you at most $500 before your deductible even applies.

 blueCheck icon

-The cash sublimit is a fixed policy limit that typically can't be increased through an endorsement or rider, unlike sublimits for jewelry, fine art or other valuables.
+Unlike jewelry, fine art or other valuables, the cash sublimit is a fixed policy limit that can't be increased through an endorsement or rider, so there's no way to close that gap within a standard homeowners policy.

 blueCheck icon

-Filing a theft claim for cash alone rarely makes financial sense because the sublimit is almost always below the standard deductible of $500 to $2,000.
+Filing a theft claim for cash alone rarely makes financial sense: the sublimit is almost always below the standard deductible of $500 to $2,000, which means you'd pay more out of pocket to meet your deductible than you'd ever recover from the claim.

 When Does Home Insurance Cover Cash and Currency?